Globalization and women in China: Reasons for migrant labor

 A recent phenomenon, the migration of rural Chinese workers began in 1984 when the Regulations of Permanent Residence Registration became less punitive and allowed people to move to find employment.
-People left rural areas to escape poverty, and females left due to the lack of local opportunities for women.
+People left rural areas to escape poverty, and women left due to the lack of local opportunities for them.
 In the cities, women could find new, low-paid factory-based jobs that did not require highly skilled workers.
 According to national statistics, the ratio of male to female migrant workers averages 2:1, and an estimated 30-40 million of the migrant women work in the cities, namely Hong Kong and Shenzhen.

-In the Nanshan district of Shenzhen, females comprised 80% of the workforce and had an average age of 23.
-Young female workers are preferred over older females or males for several reasons.
+In the Nanshan district of Shenzhen, women comprised 80% of the workforce and had an average age of 23.
+Young female workers are preferred over older women or men for several reasons.
 First, as married women are less mobile, female migrant workers are younger and more likely to be single than their male counterparts.
 Young rural women are preferred for these jobs primarily because they are less likely to get pregnant, and are able and willing to withstand longer working hours, have "nimble fingers, and will be less experienced in asking for their statutory rights.
 In many cases, migrant women sign contracts stating that they will not get pregnant within their period of employment."

-In the interest of the family, rural females are sent to find urban employment over male counterparts, mainly to supplement familial income at home and to support the males, who are more likely to attend college.
-The male standard of education in China is higher, particularly when a family is under financial stress, females are more likely to drop out of school to generate income for the family.
-Because females have lesser impact on the family's long-term financial stability, their rights for opportunities development are consequently unequal.
+In the interest of the family, rural women are sent to find urban employment over male counterparts, mainly to supplement familial income at home and to support the men, who are more likely to attend college.
+The male standard of education in China is higher, particularly when a family is under financial stress, women are more likely to drop out of school to generate income for the family.
+Because women have lesser impact on the family's long-term financial stability, their rights for opportunities development are consequently unequal.
 This inequality also reinforces emotional motivations for migration.
 Many women migrate to find personal fulfillment.
-Stereotypes in China that developed as a result of globalization portray rural women as "‘backward’" and urban women as "‘modern’".
+Stereotypes in China that developed as a result of globalization portray rural women as "backward" and urban women as "modern".
 Many people associate modernity with maturity, so rural women migrate to cities to be perceived as mature.
 Migrant women also appreciate the knowledge they obtain (including political- and self-awareness) while living in cities.
 Some women even report desiring to leave villages as a result of boredom with rural life.
-Ideas perpetuated due to globalization simultaneously increased women's intentions to become independent; many migrant workers desire lives separate from those of their families’.
+Ideas perpetuated due to globalization simultaneously increased women's intentions to become independent; many migrant workers desire lives separate from those of their families'.

 This new system allowed rural residents to migrate, it did not allow them to change their residence or accept any benefits in the cities.
 This resulted in a growing population of migrant laborers without the minimal benefits of residency including medical care, housing, or education.
 Many migrant women do not trust the government to protect their rights.
 Today, up to 90% of migrants work without contracts, in violation of the Chinese labour law.